Bread Dad

 Ingredients – Easy Banana Nut Bread Recipe

-• 3 – Bananas (RIPE & large sized) – 345 grams – This should equal 1 1/2 cups of mashed ripe bananas
+• 3 – Bananas (RIPE & large sized) – 345 grams – This should equal exactly 1 1/2 cups of mashed ripe bananas for the best & most consistent results

-• 1/2 Cup – Vegetable Oil – 118 milliliters – Use a neutral-flavored oil.
+• 1/2 Cup – Vegetable Oil – 118 milliliters – Use a neutral-flavored oil (such as canola or corn oil).
 Instead of oil, you can also use 1/2 cup of softened unsalted butter (115 grams).
-See the tips section for more information.
+See the tips section below for more information.

 • 2 – Large Eggs – 114 grams – Use large eggs (not extra large or jumbo eggs)